top of page

 5. Subscription & Membership Waste ($100–$1500+ per Year)

-Subscription services are convenient, but only when you’re actively using them.
-Failing to track and cancel unused subscriptions can result in wasting hundreds (or even thousands) of dollars every year on services you don’t need or enjoy.
-From streaming services to gym memberships, digital magazines to software tools, these automatic payments can quietly drain your bank account without you even realizing it.
+Failing to track and cancel unused subscriptions can result in wasting hundreds (or even thousands) of dollars every year.
+From streaming services to gym memberships, digital magazines to software tools, these automatic payments can drain your bank account without you even realizing it.

 6. Impulse Buying ($500–$5000+ per Year)

 We’ve all been there, walking through a store or scrolling online and suddenly buying something we didn’t plan for.
-Whether it’s that extra snack at the grocery store, a clothing item that wasn’t on your list, or that enticing sale that seems too good to miss, those small, spontaneous purchases can quickly accumulate into thousands of dollars.
+Spontaneous purchases: snacks, clothing, online deals, can accumulate quickly.
 But the real cost of impulse buying isn't just the money spent.
 It’s the mental toll of buyer’s remorse and the missed opportunity to put that money to better use.
 Instead of investing it wisely, you end up with items you don’t really need, and the cycle repeats itself.

-ACTIONS: Set a budget for discretionary spending as part of your personal finance plan, and make sure you stick to it.
-But don't stop there.
-Whether it's for groceries, clothes, or online shopping, always have a clear list and a set purpose before you step into a store or start browsing online.
+ACTIONS: Set a budget for discretionary spending, and make sure you stick to it.
+Make shopping lists for groceries, clothes, or online shopping, and have a clear purpose before you step into a store or start browsing online.
 Also set a small amount aside for impulse purchases so you can still indulge without derailing your finances.
 Wait at least 24 hours before buying something non-essential.
-Try applying a longer delay, like a 1-month rule, as I do.
+Try applying a longer delay, like a 1-month rule if you can.
 Often, the urge to purchase fades, and you'll forget what you wanted in the first place.
 Unsubscribe from promotional emails, stop visiting deal websites, and remove retail apps from your phone to reduce exposure to impulsive buying triggers.

 7. Unnecessary Purchases ($100–$1000+ per Year)

 When our house is cluttered, we buy things only to realize we already own them.
 This can happen with a small can of beans, or an expensive tool or gadget.
-What seems like a small mistake in the moment can quickly add up over time, and before you know it, you’re spending twice or thrice or the same things.
-For example, a single head of lettuce that wilts before you can use it, or a bag of specialty grains that you forget about in the back of the pantry, can quickly add up.
-If you’re wasting just $20 a week on discarded food, that’s over $1000 a year.
+What seems like a small mistake in the moment can quickly add up over time.
+For context, if you’re wasting just $20 a week on discarded food, that’s over $1000 a year.
 This loss is compounded when you’re buying groceries in bulk, thinking you’ll use everything, only to find yourself tossing items because you didn’t organize your fridge, pantry, or meal plans properly.

 The costs of buying duplicates go beyond the immediate financial hit.
 You’re also wasting valuable space, cluttering your home, and often losing track of things you already own.